ovenbits-ingredients/responsive_pie/README.md

 This is using serve, so that the designers on our team can get going faster without figuring out rails, etc :)

-This project has compass, for the reset and utilities/mixins, although the latter isn't be used in this implementation yet.
+This project has compass, for the reset and utilities/mixins, although the latter isn't being used in this implementation yet.
 That's for you to develop in your specific project (or rip it out if you don't need it).
-I recommend keeping the reset stuff in there, regardless, since the responsive template and grid stylesheets are depending on the reset.
+I recommend keeping the reset stuff in there regardless, since the responsive template and grid stylesheets are depending on the reset.

 There is a view helper ruby file that has a lot of the layout helpers configured in there.
 If you look in the helper file, you'll see that some things need to be uncommented once this project's contents are permanently living in your rails app (serve doesn't include a lot of the